OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

                         If set to true, DNS lookups will happen synchronously.
                         Valid values are: :code:`true`, :code:`false`

+--enterprise-profile PROFILE_NAME
+                        This enables device posture checks if the server requests it.
+The profile name need to match a device posture profile found in the
+                        ``@DEVPOSTURE_PROFILEDIR@`` directory.
+The
+                        *PROFILE_NAME* is without any file extension.
+For a successful device posture check, the profile must match the protocol the server side expects.
+This information need to be provided by your VPN server administrator.

 --auth-fail-retry BOOL
                         If set to true, the client will try to reconnect instead of disconnecting if authentication fails.
 Valid values